github/hubot-scripts/README.md

 ## Documentation

-We're now requiring all scripts in hubot-scripts to contain a documentation header so people know every thing about the script.
+We're now requiring all scripts in hubot-scripts to contain a documentation header so people know everything about the script.

 ```coffeescript
 # Description